-In accordance with earlier information (see section Share Capital), the Board of Directors has been delegated, by virtue of resolution nine adopted by the General Shareholders' Meeting held on 1 June 2023, several powers relating to the derivative acquisition of treasury shares for a period of five (5) years.
-The Board of Directors has made use of these powers during the 2023 financial year, as detailed in the section above.
+In accordance with the aforementioned (see section Share capital), the Board of Directors has been delegated, by virtue of resolution nine adopted by the General Shareholders' Meeting held on 1 June 2023, several powers relating to the derivative acquisition of treasury shares for a period of five (5) years.
+The Board of Directors has not made use of these powers to acquire treasury shares during the 2024 financial year, as detailed in the section above.